 Shot in black and white, the impact is powerful, as she breaks free from all entities which bound her from within.
-Whether it be the inability to commit to a difficult relationship, to adhere to standards deemed by society, or defy what is acceptable common feminine behaviour, most women, universally, are faced with daily challenges.
+Whether it be the inability to commit to a difficult relationship, to adhere to social standards deemed by society, or defy what is acceptably common feminine behaviour, most women, universally, are faced with a challenge every day.

 Much like the Covid-19 pandemic, we are mentally, emotionally and physically bound to adhere to actions against the norm, where our freedom is threatened as we are forcibly constraint to remain indoors.

 Eventually, we overcome this abnormality, metaphorically breaking free from the bounds of quarantine and isolation.